 Even when the problem doesn’t involve religion or politics, we still resist learning, we resist admitting that we made a mistake.
 Which is a bit of a problem.
 We all say that we know we make mistakes, and we all say that we know that recognizing mistakes is absolutely essential to learning and improving.
 But we still resist.

 Which, by the way, is also not paying attention.
 After we don’t pay attention to the current problem, then we don’t pay attention to how stubborn and illogical we are.
 And we don’t change.

 So it isn’t easy for us to pay attention.
 But it is nevertheless critical.

 The second lesson, the big lesson, is always ‘Don’t worry.’
 If you pay attention, if you do your best, most problems work themselves out.
 We all know this, we have all seen in our lives, over and over, that we worried about nothing.
 But we still worry.

 Recently I spoke with an old friend, one of those rare people who makes a good living doing something he cares about deeply, and which adds greatly to the local community.
-To start his latest initiative, he borrowed $1M.1)That’s a lot for an individual to borrow, but it’s about rock bottom for starting a store-front business.
-Consider that right now, the median home price in the US is just under a quarter of a million dollars.
-Then consider that a home is not built to withstand the sort of stress a commercial building must handle, and that residential property is much cheaper than commercial.
-Then consider the start-up funding for salaries, insurance, promotions, and all other costs.
-You start to see why entrepreneurship is so hard.
-He told me his wife was concerned about the size of the loan, and he had to keep telling her not to worry.
+To start his latest initiative, he borrowed $1M.That’s a lot for an individual to borrow, but it’s about rock bottom for starting a store-front business.
+Consider that right now, the median home price in the US is just under a quarter … Continue reading He told me his wife was concerned about the size of the loan, and he had to keep telling her not to worry.